BillyDM/awesome-audio-dsp/README.md

   - Free and open-source.

 # Mathematics
+DSP (Digital Signal Processing) is the study of using a digital computer to process what is normally thought of as an analogue signal (such as sound).
+Unfortunately (or fortunately depending on who you are 😉), the reality is that DSP is quite a math heavy field.
+However, the math needed to get started is not *too* difficult in my opinion.
+Knowing high-school level math and some of the basics of college-level math will get you most of the way there.

+### Prerequisites
+I recommend knowing at least these fundamental concepts in order best get started with learning DSP:
+- Algebra dealing with polynomials, fractions, and exponents (exponents are especially important here)
+- Basic trigonometry like sine, cosine, tangent, arctangent, etc.
+- Logarithms (especially the natural logarithm and the number "e")
+- Complex (imaginary) numbers & complex algebra (using algebra with complex numbers).
+(Yes, imaginary numbers do actually have a real-world use and are a core pillar of DSP mathematics.)
+- Basic knowledge of linear algebra (the study of transforming data with matrices).
+(You *can* get by without this, but this is really helpful when it comes to actually implementing the mathematics into code.)
+- Basic knowledge of calculus such as derivatives and integrals.
+(You *can* get by without this, but it will really help you to understand why things are the way they are.)
+  - In the topic of calculus, basic knowledge of what differential equations are why there are important will also help (although I'm not talking about how to actually *solve* differential equations, because they are "really freakin' hard to solve" to put it lightly)

+### Learning Resources

 - [`3Blue1Brown`] - An excellent YouTube channel on complex algebra, linear algebra, calculus, and differential equations.
   - His videos on [`Euler's Formula`] and the [`Fourier Transform`] are particularly excellent.
 - [`Paul's Online Math Notes`] - Excellent resources written and used by a professor at Lamar University.